Living room staging

 Real before-and-after living room staging examples — AI places sofas, rugs, and decor that fit naturally with accurate shadows, correct scale, and cohesive design.

-Living Room · Modern style
+Bright Suburban Living staged in Modern style

-Living Room · Modern style
+Urban High-Rise Living staged in Modern style

-Living Room · Modern style
+Classic Suburban Living staged in Modern style

 What Is Living Room Virtual Staging?